nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_3/readme.md

 - Data and results are retrievable by their identifiers using a standardized communication protocol.
 - The protocol is open, free, and universally implementable.
 - The protocol allows for an authentication and authorization procedure, where necessary.
-- Data and results are publicly accessible and licensed under the public domain.
+Data and results are publicly accessible and licensed under the public domain.
-- Metadata are accessible, even when the data are no longer available.
-- Data and metadata will be retained for the lifetime of the repository.
+  - Metadata are accessible, even when the data are no longer available Data and metadata will be retained for the lifetime of the repository.
   - Metadata are stored in high-availability database servers.

-- Current Enabling Tech:
+Current Enabling Tech:
 - [File Transfer Protocol (FTP)](https://www.w3.org/Protocols/rfc959/), File Transfer Protocol Secure (FTPS)
 - [Hypertext Transfer Protocol (HTTP)](https://www.w3.org/Protocols/), Hypertext Transfer Protocol Secure (HTTPS)

 Note that Microsoft Exchange Server and Skype are examples of proprietary protocols.